South Barrington REBUILD: Finding life after loss

 Fall 2018 Child Grief Support

 Kids tend to grieve differently from adults.
-This ten-week program, offered at Willow South Barrington in conjunction with REBUILD, helps kids (kindergarten–grade 6) who are grieving the death of a parent, sibling, close relative, or friend.
+This nine-week program, offered at Willow South Barrington in conjunction with REBUILD, helps kids (kindergarten–grade 6) who are grieving the death of a parent, sibling, close relative, or friend.

 What happens at Child Grief Support?
 Children engage in age-targeted activities that help them express and process their loss.
 Games, drama, art, journaling, storytelling, and imaginative play are led by compassionate leaders who understand kids and loss.